rexposadas/stack/cheat.md

-go test -v -r NameOfTest // running a specific  test
+go test -v -run NameOfTest // running a specific  test

 go func() { // anonymous func as a go routine
 }()         // the last () is so that the func is called.